 Following through doesn’t simply mean making good on your intention to ask for referrals — it also means tracking the referrals you ultimately receive or send out.
 This helps you maintain a more purposeful approach and determine where referrals are most likely to arise.
 From there, you can better tailor your strategy to reflect which referral marketing tactics work best for your law firm.

 Are you having trouble with lead follow up?
-Read Captorra’s blog on common mistakes and how to fix them.
+Read Captorra’s blog on common lead follow up mistakes and how to fix them.